secure-compilation/SECOMP/README.md

 moment, and programs with unsupported instructions will emit invalid placeholders including the special placeholder `__Inst_Name__` in them.

+Our prototype implementation of the capability-based backend and secure calling convention is found under `cheririscV/`.

+Simple compilation examples (in Coq) are in file `cheririscV/CapAsmgen.v`, section `Examples`.

+The compiler binary is instrumented to produce capability assembly in addition to regular compartmentalized CompCert assembly, as described above.

 ### Claims

 | Claim | File | Location in file | Notes |